10 design tips to make your emails clickable

 Adding the logo of the brand, using the brand’s color palette, and incorporating brand-aligned copy to your marketing emails are all effective ways to inspire clicks and action.
 Yet, to create truly branded emails, more substantial efforts are needed.

-Use colors wisely.
+- Use colors wisely.
 Colors elicit very specific emotions.
-As you brand your email, make sure the logo colors are conveying the exact emotions you want.
+As you brand your email, make sure the logo colors convey the exact emotions you want.
 For example, if you are sending a summer catalog, use happy and bright shades but ensure they don’t collide with your brand logo.

-Place the logo prominently.
+- Place the logo prominently.
 The perfect place for your brand logo is above the fold - but don’t forget the footer.
 Ensure your logo is there next to all your social media buttons.
+To create a logo that resonates with your audience, consider elements that encapsulate your brand's identity and values, ensuring it becomes instantly recognizable and memorable.

 To breeze through a crowded email inbox, branding works as a potent tool.
 Use it well to increase trust and the likelihood of being clicked on.